-All dogs need grooming.
-But grooming your dog isn’t just about keeping him looking good.
+Grooming your dog isn’t just about keeping him looking good either.
 It is essential for your pet’s health.
 Matted fur can hide injuries and lead to infections.
-It is easier to miss thorns or bits of debris that are stuck to them.
-And it’s easy for a Cocker Spaniel’s coat to get out of control.
+It is easier to miss thorns or bits of debris that are stuck to them, and it’s easy for a Cocker Spaniel’s coat to get out of control.

 How Often Should You Groom A Cocker Spaniel?

 He’ll probably pick up grass seeds, burrs, and other debris while he’s out exercising in the wilds.
 If you find that your brush is picking up lots of loose hair, increase your Cocker Spaniel grooming frequency to every other day or even every day.
 And if your brush isn’t picking up much hair, you can reduce grooming to once or twice a week.

 Cocker Spaniels are moderate shedders.
 Despite the differences in their overall look, American and English Cocker Spaniel shedding levels are the same.
 Their main shedding seasons are in spring and fall, coinciding with the change in daylight hours and temperature.
 During shedding season, you should groom your Cocker Spaniel every day.

 Cocker Spaniels can be prone to matting.
 Daily grooming will help to prevent this, keeping your dog comfortable.
 And preventing your furniture from becoming upholstered with dog hair!